supersuhyeon/Javascript-TodoList-app/README.md

 ### Self-reflection

-this time, i would like to make a project TODOLIST without library or framework. and i realized that how efficient and convienent it was when i make a router in react with react-router library. also thesedays, i am trying to use all different module bundlers like parcel, webpack, rollup etc and to be honest while setting up the basic enviornment with rollup, I just thought that this is very similar to webpack. well obviously my project is too small for using rollup or webpack but hopefully i could see and feel the big difference in a big scale project oneday.
+I wanted to make the to-do list app this time without libraries or frameworks.
+With this rule in mind, I realized how efficient and convenient it is to make a router in React with react-router library.
+In addition to challenging myself with that rule, I've also been trying to use all different kinds of module bundlers like parcel, webpack, and rollup.
+I felt from this project that when setting up the basic environment with rollup that rollup was very similar to webpack.
+Of course my project is too small for how rollup or webpack are intended to be used but I could see and feel the big differences for a future large-scale project.